Beginner Guide to Cookie Decorating

 MORE ICING RECIPES

-One size doesn’t fill all, which is true about royal icing.
-If you prefer buttercream, and softer bite icing to decorate cookies, don’t despair.
-They are more options, stick around.
+One size doesn’t fit all, which is true about royal icing.
+If you prefer buttercream and softer-bite icing to decorate cookies, don’t despair.
+There are more options; stick around.

 • American Buttercream (image 1) – this is a classic.
 This buttercream crusts, but not enough for the cookies to be packaged individually.